agentcontest/massim_2018/docs/scenario.md

 failed_wrong_param | Parameters have been given.
-failed_location | The agent is not in a facility. failed_wrong_facility | The agent is not in a charging station.
+failed_location | The agent is not in a facility. failed_wrong_facility | The agent is not in a charging station. failed_facility_state | The charging station is currently out of order due to a blackout.

 #### recharge